 It is one thing—the right thing—to call artists to account where there is evidence of bad or even heinous behavior.
 It is another thing to suppress their work or reject it out of hand.
 Anyone interested in crossing the picket line to explore Handke’s writing might want to begin with A Sorrow Beyond Dreams.
 Or The Left-Handed Woman—or even the play Kaspar, in which the eponymous wild boy is first tamed, then reduced and imprisoned by language.

-Kai Maristed is the author of the novels Out After Dark (Permanent Press, 1993), finalist for the PEN/Hemingway Award; Fall (Random House, 1996); and Broken Ground (Counterpoint, 2003), a novel of Berlin, as well as the story collection Belong to Me (Random House, 1998), which received a starred review in Publishers Weekly.
+Kai Maristed is the author of the novels Broken Ground (Counterpoint, 2003); Fall (Random House, 1996); and Out After Dark (Permanent Press, 1993), finalist for the PEN/Hemingway Award; and as well as the story collection Belong to Me (Random House, 1998), which received a starred review in Publishers Weekly.
 Her stories and essays have appeared most recently or are forthcoming in Southwest Review, The Iowa Review, Epiphany, AGNI, Michigan Quarterly Review, and Ploughshares.
-She is also a playwright and translator, with a new translation and adaptation of Frank Wedekind’s Lulu currently in development. (updated 12/2019)
+She is also a playwright and translator, with a new translation and adaptation of Frank Wedekind’s Lulu currently in development. (updated 4/2023)